jwodder/doapi/FUTURE.md

       or Network's `ip_version`
     - Do not show `droplet` when recursing inside a droplet
         - Only show `droplet` as an int?
+- Give `fetch_<specific object>` methods an argument to make them return `None` when the object doesn't exist/returns a 404 instead of erroring?